 - Quality: is the proposed solution interesting and novel?
 (10 points)

 - Implementation: did the entry accomplish the stated goals?
 (10 points)

 - Replicability: is the documentation well-written and easy to understand?
+Is there sufficient documentation of photos/videos to support each page of the process?
 Would it be possible for one of your students to replicate the work with no additional support from the original researchers?
 (5 points)

 - Design: does this section include an overview of the contribution as well as a discussion of its strengths, weaknesses, and potential modifications?
 (5 points) Example of a high scoring design section.

 - Implementation: does this section describe the procedure used to implement the technology?
 Does it include useful visual aids?
 (5 points) Example of a high scoring implementation section.

 - Testing: Does the documentation include a demonstration of the technology?
 Does it describe tests that were done to characterize the technology, and are the results of testing provided?
 (5 points) Example of a high scoring testing section.

 An international panel of soft robotics experts will score all entries based on the rubric below.
 Judges will be assigned such that no judge is evaluating work conducted at his or her own institution.
 Details of the judging panel will be announced in the coming months.